KDE/documentation-develop-kde-org/content/hig/icons/colorful/mimetype.md

 ### Anatomy

-Colorful MIME type icons consist of two elements---the monochromatic counterpart of the colorful MIME type icon overlaid on a background relating to the icon's type.
+Colorful MIME type icons consist of two elements — the monochromatic counterpart of the colorful MIME type icon overlaid on a background relating to the icon's type.